Gandalf1783/New-Beginner-Java-Game-Programming-Src/README.md

 ## What im adding:
 I am adding MultiplayerSupport for this game.
 You can view the "JRPG-Game-Server" Repo for this.
 I will update and release the code then there.

+# Releases?
+As soon as i get a usable Client running, i will publish all files here.

+# Fixes?
+I did fix @CodeNMore's FontLoader, ImageLoader in order to export the Game as a JAR and deploy it on other machines.

+# What did i change?
+  I did change the Assets, but the overall structure of the Game is still the same.
+The Singleplayer also wont be affected by the Multiplayer.

+# What do i might add?
+  I am planning to add save/load support for SinglePlayer Worlds, means you can generate larger Worlds without loosing progress.
+  I cannot guarantee that these worldFiles will be compatible with those of the Server, so you may not be able to Upload the SinglePlayer WorldFile to a Server and play it together.
+However, i also might add a MultiPlayer Support (LAN-Play) for the Game itself, means you can just open a LAN Party wherever you are!